Five takeaways from a Jan. 6 hearing focused on Trump post-election chaos

 Trump may have sought to influence a witness

-Cheney, the vice chair of the panel, just before the committee closed for the day said Trump had tried to contact a witness and that the Department of Justice had been alerted.
+Cheney, the vice-chair of the panel, just before the committee closed for the day said Trump had tried to contact a witness and that the Justice Department had been alerted.

 “After our last hearing, President Trump tried to call a witness in our investigation, a witness you have not yet seen in these hearings,” Cheney said.
 “That person declined to answer or respond to President Trump’s call and instead alerted their lawyer to the call.
 Their lawyer alerted us, and this committee has supplied that information to the Department of Justice.”

-“We will take any effort to influence witness testimony very seriously,” Cheney, the vice chair of the committee, added.
+“We will take any effort to influence witness testimony very seriously,” Cheney said.

-Rep. Jamie Raskin (D-Md.) told reporters after the hearing that he did not have more details or know personally which witness Cheney was referring to.
+Democratic Rep. Jamie Raskin of Maryland told reporters after the hearing that he did not have more details or know personally which witness Cheney was referring to.
 But he said more broadly the committee was trying to send a message that witness tampering is a crime, and “people should not be approaching witnesses to try to get them to alter their testimony.”

 This isn’t the first time the issue has come up.